Ken Fencott

-Kenneth Sydney Fencott (27 December 1943 – 11 November 2023), also known as Kenny Fencott, is an English former footballer who scored 13 goals from 76 appearances in the Football League playing as a forward for Aston Villa and Lincoln City.
+Kenneth Sydney Fencott (27 December 1943 – 11 November 2023), also known as Kenny Fencott, was an English footballer who scored 13 goals from 76 League appearances in the Football League playing as a forward for Aston Villa and Lincoln City.
 He went on to play non-league football for Tamworth.
+Fencott played for Walsall Boys, Staffordshire & Birmingham County Football Associations before joining the Villa youth system in 1959.

+The 17-year-old became the 492nd player to represent the First Division club when he made his Villa debut under Joe Mercer on 18 Nov 1961 in a 1-1 draw away to Bolton.
+He helped Villa reach the 1963 League Cup final playing two matches in the knockout rounds.

-After the rule allowing substitutions was introduced to the Football League in 1965, Fencott was named on the bench for the opening match of the 1965–66 season, but his services were not required; the first substitute used by the club was Roy Chapman in the second match of that season.
+After the rule allowing substitutions was introduced to the Football League in 1965, Fencott was named on the bench for the opening match of the 1965–66 Lincoln season, but his services were not required; the first substitute used by the club was Roy Chapman in the second match of that season.